marshmallow-code/marshmallow/docs/quickstart.rst

 .. note::
     If instead you want to specify which field names to include *in addition* to the explicitly declared fields, you can use the ``additional`` option.

-    The serializer below is equivalent to above:
+    The schema below is equivalent to above:

     .. code-block:: python